DougallWinship/deform/docs/Examples.md

 > You can alternatively use selectCss(...) directly if you install https://github.com/bkdotcom/CssXpath via composer,
 > otherwise an online conversion tool such as https://css2xpath.github.io/ can be useful.

-You can also generate an HtmlTag from an arbitrary HTML string rather than by chaining if you want to for some, as yet undetermined, reason:
+You can also generate an [HtmlTag](../src/Deform/Html/HtmlTag.php) from any arbitrary HTML string, rather than by chaining if you want to (for some, as yet undetermined, reason!):
 ```php
 $htmlString = <<<HTML
 <div style='border:10px solid red' class='outerdiv'>